ICPE: An Item Cluster-Wise Pareto-Efficient Framework for Recommendation Debiasing

 \subsubsection{Adaptive Item Clustering}

-We cluster the items according to the observation that \emph{items whose embeddings are similar with the popularity embedding should be separated out from items whose embeddings are dissimilar with popular embedding to formulate different item clusters}.
-We implement this idea through operating element-wise product on each $\bm{v}_i$ with $\bm{v}'$.
-The final item clustering embedding $\bm{v}^{c}_i$ is defined as follows:

-where $\odot$ denotes the element-wise product and this product is divided by the inner product (i.e., $\|\bm{v}_i\|\cdot \|\bm{v}'\|$) to normalize the scale impact.
-The clustering embedding mainly correlates with the item's similarity with the popularity embedding in terms of direction.
-Then, we perform K-Means clustering algorithm \cite{likas2003global} using this item clustering embedding $\bm{v}^{c}_i$.
+Na\"ively clustering the items according to their occurrences neglects properties of the dataset and remains static during the training stage.
+To enhance the debiasing ability, we aim that for items with similar features, they are recommended fairly by the model, rather than be affected by their popularity.
+Hence, semantics of items should be considered in clustering so that items similar in feature but vary in popularity should be assigned into different clusters (i.e., optimization objectives).

+To this end, we propose an unsupervised Popularity Discrepancy-based Bisecting Clustering algorithm (detailed in Algorithm \ref{GPH_KM}).
+Firstly, in each iteration $t$, the algorithm performs a bisection on the cluster with the largest variance of score $S^{g}$ calculated in Eq. (\ref{gp_scm}) by the Bisecting AE-KMeans \cite{wang2017research}, in which an autoencoder is introduced for high-level feature extraction from the original latent space of items representation $\mathbf{X}_{ \mathcal{I}}$.
+We denote the fetched original cluster as $c_t$ and the bisected new clusters as $c_{t_1}$ and $c_{t_2}$.

+\textit{Popularity Discrepancy Measurement.} Aiming to find item clusters differ in popularity, we define a metric $\tilde{D}$ to measure the level of popularity discrepancy of $c_t$, $c_{t_1}$ and $c_{t_2}$, which is calculated by:

+In the above equations, $f_{2}(\cdot)$ is the learned underlying causal mechanism of global propensity in Eq. (\ref{gp_scm}); given cluster $c_k$, $\overline{S^{g}}_{(\mathcal{N}_k)}$ and $\overline{S^{g}}_{(\mathcal{N}\backslash\mathcal{N}_k)}$ refer to the average correlation score with the global propensity of items in and out of $c_k$, respectively; $\tilde{D}_{(\mathcal{N}_k)}$ is the L1-norm of the difference between the prior two terms, measuring the level of popularity discrepancy between items in and out of $c_k$.
+If the popularity discrepancy of any split new cluster $\{c_{t_{1}}, c_{t_{2}}\}$ is greater than that of the original cluster $c_t$, the split is performed; otherwise, $c_t$ is kept.
+This bisection step repeats until the desired number of clusters $K$ is reached.

-\subsubsection{Pareto-Efficient Solver}
+\subsection{Pareto-efficient Solver}

-In the following, we will describe how to find $\omega_k$ for each cluster objective.
+Obtaining the item clusters $\mathcal{C}$, in the following, we will describe how to find $w_k$ for each cluster objective.